whitestack/node-config-operator/docs/module_reference.md

       - "quiet"
       - "splash"
     state: "present"
+    priority: 55
 ```

-### Explanation of Fields
+You can add an optional `priority` key to set the priority for this
+configuration.
+Default priority is 50

+Fields:

-- **kernelVersion (Optional):** Specifies the Linux kernel version
+- kernelVersion: (Optional) Specifies the Linux kernel version to set as the
-to set as the default (e.g., "5.15.0-91-generic").
-If not provided,
+  default (e.g., "5.15.0-91-generic").
+If not provided, the default kernel
-the default kernel will remain unchanged.
+  will remain unchanged.

-- **args (Optional):** A list of kernel command-line arguments to be
+- args: (Optional) A list of kernel command-line arguments to be added to
-added to GRUB_CMDLINE_LINUX.
-If not specified, no changes will be made
+  `GRUB_CMDLINE_LINUX`.
+If not specified, no changes will be made to the
-to the kernel command-line arguments.
+  kernel command-line arguments.